carmenbianca/report-liferay/report.md

 The integration document contains a link to this report for additional context.

+### Product functionality summary

+As a small summary of the functionality of the product: The product generates a list of dependencies of Liferay Portal, and gathers licensing information about each dependency on ClearlyDefined.
+Given the gathered information, the product compares the information to criteria defined in Liferay's \gls{inbound}
+licensing policy, and provides advice to the user if a dependency did not meet the criteria.

 ## Outbound

 Because the \gls{outbound} component has two sub-components of its own